 What people are saying:

 The courses at Apex CDL Institute take place Monday - Friday.
 The total course hours equal 165 hours of training time.
-New classes start every Monday and classes graduate every Friday.
+New CDL license classes start every Monday and classes graduate every Friday.

 Week 2: The second week at Apex CDL Institute starts out in the training yard of our facility.
-In the yard, students will be taught the fundamentals of safe truck and trailer operation and pre-trip inspection.
+In the yard, students studying for their CDL license will be taught the fundamentals of safe truck and trailer operation and pre-trip inspection.
 The second week will be spent mostly behind the wheel.
-Students will be taught the proper methods for truck and trailer backing, which includes straight-line backing, off sets and alley docking.
-Students will also start learning the fundamentals of proper up shifting and down shifting of large commercial vehicle manual transmissions.
+Students studying for their CDL license will be taught the proper methods for truck and trailer backing, which includes straight-line backing, off sets and alley docking.
+Students will also start learning the fundamentals of proper upshifting and downshifting of large commercial vehicle manual transmissions.

 Week 3: The last week of training at Apex CDL Institute is when it all starts coming together.
 Under close supervision of our qualified instructors, students will learn to operate large Class A rated commercial vehicles on the streets and open highways.
 They will learn safe operation in a variety of environments and conditions.
 They will further develop the skills required to operate a large commercial vehicle manual transmission and negotiate turns and cope with a variety of traffic conditions.

-At the end of week 3, students will be ready for their Class A skills test.
+At the end of week 3, students attempting to get their CDL license will be ready for their Class A skills test.
 This test will be administered by either a State of Kansas CDL Examiner or a Missouri State Highway Patrol CDL Examiner, depending on the student's home state.
 The test will be done utilizing our testing trucks and an Apex CDL Institute instructor will be present.

-In short, it is our commitment to teach you how to drive a truck, help you earn your license, and help you make the right decisions to further your career in the transportation industry.
-It is the job of the company that hires you to teach you how to be a real truck driver.
+In short, it is our commitment to teach you how to drive a truck, help you earn your CDL license, and help you make the right decisions to further your career in the transportation industry.
+It is the job of the company that hires you to teach you how to be a real truck driver, but we lay a strong foundation with our comprehensive CDL license training.

 To start CDL Training with Apex CDL Institute and work toward receiving your license, request information today or call (913) 210-1102.